ThePickleGawd/geometry-dash-ai/README.md

-# Reinforcement Learnning for Geometry Dash
+# Reinforcement Learning for Geometry Dash

 Final Project for CS 190A: Machine Learning.